 But what is that, really?

-The TMJ connects your jaw to your temporal bone.
+The TMJ is the joint on either side of your mouth that connects your jaw to your skull.
 When you open and close your mouth, chew, or talk, you are using your TMJ.
-If you are having problems with the TMJ and surrounding muscles, it is said you suffer from TMD.
+If you are having problems with the TMJ and surrounding muscles, you suffer from TMD—a disorder or dysfunction of the TMJ.

 Get TMD/TMJ Treatment in Cincinnati Today!